khteh/Node.JSRestAPI/README.md

 ```

 # Run tests:
-* Edit `config/test.json` to configure the database connection parameters
+* Edit `config/test.json` to configure the database connection parameters.
+* WARNING!
+All tables in the database configured for test will be emptied for testing purpose.
 ```
 npm test
 ```